3 Bold Marks of Betrayal

 It’s not a fun season to live through.
 To be the victim of betrayal is to experience significant pain.
 I’ve found it to be long-term suffering that does not quickly fade from memory.

-While I’ve been there, done that, and burned the t-shirts, I’m not there now.
-So I’m able to address this subject with a sense of objectivity.
+While I’ve been there, done that, and burned the t-shirts, I’m not there now, so I can address this subject objectively.

-Like all sin, ordinary circumstances of proximity set the stage.
+Like all sins, ordinary circumstances of proximity set the stage.
 As a matter of fact, betrayal requires proximity.

 Consider these 3 bold marks in the betrayal of a leader.